If you have to go into a residential home or a nursing home the cost may be one of the things that concern you most.

 - you pay a contribution towards your care fees from any available income

-- we pay the difference until the end of your life or whenever the property is sold
+- we pay the difference between your assessed contribution and the full cost of care, until end your life or the sale of the property

 We would advise that you get independent financial advice before entering into the scheme.
 Go to Citizens Advice: getting financial advice.